Selling Life Insurance in Canada: Rules, Taxes & Options

 This initial application asks for your personal, financial and medical details so that your broker and potential buyers can accurately assess your policy’s current value based on your life expectancy.
 Be honest about your health and medical history.

 Once underwriting is completed, the buyers extend formal offers based on their appraisal of your policy’s worth.
-Your broker will help you understand and compare these bids.
-Negotiate for the highest lump-sum payment before accepting a deal.
+Never take the first offer.
+Your broker should help you negotiate for the best possible price and terms.

 What Are The Alternatives to Selling Your Life Insurance Policy?